kubecost/cluster-turndown/DEVELOPMENT.md

 ## Cutting a release

-1. Update the `VERSION` in the Makefile
-2. Update the image version to match in artifacts/cluster-turndown-full.yaml
+1. Call `update-version.sh VERSION`, e.g. `./update-version.sh 1.3.0`
-3. Build and push the new image to GCR (`make release`)
+2. Build and push the new image to GCR (`make release`)
-4. Merge the changes
+3. Merge the changes
-5. Tag a new release off of develop for the new version
+4. Tag a new release off of develop for the new version